deitch/booster/README.md

 If you *do* specify a `base` on a specific resource *after* already specifying the global `base` in `init()`, the resource-specific `base` will override the global one.

+##### Different path name
+Sometimes, you want to name your resource one thing, while the path to it should be something else.
+This is useful when you have multiple paths to a resource, or if the actual name of the path might conflict with an existing resource.

+For example, what if you wanted to have a resource called 'user' under a 'post', but it is different than the actual user resource.

+    GET       /post             			post#index()
+    GET       /post/:post		    			post#show()
+		GET				/post/:post/user				diffuser#index()
+		GET				/post/:post/user/:user	diffuser#show()

+To enable it, you use the `name` option:

+    booster.resource('diffuser',{parent:'post',name:'user'});

+This will create the above paths.
+Note that the name of the parameter will be `:user` and not `:diffuser`.
+However, it will expect a controller file, if any, to be named `diffuser.js`, since that is the name of the resource.

 ##### Nested Resource
 If you want to nest a resource, like in the example above, you just need to pass a `parent` option: